zhaqenl/zhaqenl.github.io/en/src/excerpts.md

   question, with a *binary* answer space, a set of scales would be an appropriate tool.
 If Justitia must consider any more complex issue, she should relinquish her scales or relinquish her sword.

+- Reversed stupidity is not intelligence.

+- Your instinctive willingness to believe something will change along with your willingness to *affiliate* with people who are known for believing it—quite apart from whether the belief is actually *true*.

 ##### Luke Muehlhauser